-Consequently, the Ministry of Education asked international recruitment company Randstad to place 150 overseas qualified teachers in NZ early childhood centres by early January 2020.
+Randstad was contracted to place 150 of the 300 overseas qualified teachers in NZ early childhood centres by early January 2020.

 Randstad consultant Abbie Johnston explained the process and costs in a letter sent to ECE service providers at the end of October: